 And not that it matters, but if it were my decision to make I’d have slapped the same exact knurl that’s on the Chan Bar or SS Ohio onto the Rogue Euro.
 I think that would have been perfect for this bar; a nice compromise between the current ‘standard’ knurl and the typical uber-aggressive knurls.
 Not that anyone asked me (wah wah).

 Rogue Euro – Whip

-At heavy weights, the difference in whip between Eleiko and the Euro is negligible.
-It’s at the lower, moderate weights, that Eleiko still feels a bit more springy.
-Still, flex can be felt in the Euro at weights that many bars would remain stiff and rigid at, and I still feel that the Euro easily classifies as a high whip bar.
+At heavy weights the difference in whip between Eleiko and the Euro is negligible.
+It’s at the lower, moderate weights that Eleiko still feels a bit more springy.
+Still, elasticity can be felt in the Euro at weights that many bars would remain stiff and rigid at, and I still believe that the Euro easily classifies as a high whip bar.

-Needless to say, the Euro is whippier than any other Rogue bar, and this includes the original (190k) Rogue Olympic WL bar.
+Needless to say, the Rogue Euro is whippier than any other Rogue bar, and this includes the original (190k) Rogue Olympic WL bar.

 Rogue Euro – Finish

 The Euro is completely finished in polished chrome, and in my opinion this bar is simply beautiful.
 It may even be more attractive than my previous favorite, the American Barbell Pro SS.
 Maybe; I don’t know – tough call.

 There’s not much that I can say about the finish from a technical standpoint.
 It’s basically a flawless finish.
 I can find no imperfections on my personal Euro, and the few reviews that have been left all seem to indicate that the reviewer is more than impressed with the bar’s aesthetics.

 Above I included one of Rogue’s pictures of the Euro rather than a picture of my own Euro simply because my camera doesn’t do this bar justice, and even though this Rogue picture is probably touched up to some degree, it still very accurately portrays how beautiful it is in person.
 Its practically art – functional art.